 Characteristics of Japanese Ukiyo-e Woodblock Prints

 Japanese woodblock prints were produced to have a mass appeal to the Japanese audience.
-There are a lot of characteristics in the Japanese woodblock print, such as the asymmetry of design, how the artist experiment with composition, the artist’s use of flats spaces, and the use of colors.
+There are a lot of characteristics in the Japanese woodblock print, such as the asymmetry of design, how the artist experiments with composition, the artist’s use of flats spaces, and the use of colors.

 By clicking here, you can learn more by reading Characteristics of Japanese Ukiyo-e Woodblock Printsach Other?.